Osenwe/ABAP-based-Employee-Data-and-Payroll-Management-System/README.md

 # ABAP-based-Employee-Data-and-Payroll-Management-System
 This is a project done for my a course in one of my graduate program (Masters Information Systems)

-INTRODUCTION
- This purpose of this project is to simulate some employees data maintenance functinalities.
-I observed while working at CMU dining, but with SAP ABAP.
+Background Information
+Employee data is an important resource in any business organization as it could help managers in decision-making, discovering special skills, highlighting productivity trends, and evaluating the success of training initiatives, among many other things.
+Managing and analyzing these data could also give the managers a better understanding of employee behavior such as turnover rate, help in creating better work schedules, and determine how leave requests affect business performance.
+The main goal of this project is to show how SAP ABAP can be used in managing this data, and to help a small-scale business to manage its employee's data and to generate a payroll summary report from timesheet records.
+This document briefly explains the functionality of the project and how to use it.

 Summary of the functionalities
-Create, Save, edit, Update and User data,
+Create, Save, edit, Update, and User data,
-Create, Save, edit, Update, Delete/Deactivate User Account Login details and view reports Create, Save, edit, Update, View employee Leave requests (Approved, Declined, Pending) Track all attempts to change user passwords (successful or unsuccessful) Save, Edit, Update, view timesheet records
+Create, Save, edit, Update, Delete/Deactivate User Account Login details and view reports Create, Save, edit, Update, and View employee Leave requests (Approved, Declined, Pending) Track all attempts to change user passwords (successful or unsuccessful) Save, Edit, Update and view timesheet records
-Generate summary payroll records from timesheet records for a particular date range, and a specific pay date.
+Generate summary payroll records from timesheet records for a particular date range and a specific pay date.

 ASSUMPTIONS
 1) The business has a clock in machine used by it workers for clocking in and clocking out, feeds this info directly into the time sheet table.
 If clock in machine fails or some human errors (example worker forgets to clock in or clock out before going home)  then screen 0400 will be useful